Evaluating neural network explanation methods using hybrid documents and morphological agreement: Experiments

 The gold label of a sentence is the number of its verb, i.e., $y(\mathbf{X}) = \mathrm{feat}(\mathbf{X}, T+1)$.

-As task methods, we replicate \citet{linzen2016assessing}'s unidirectional LSTM and also train GRU, QGRU and QLSTM architectures (see supplementary material).
+As task methods, we replicate \citet{linzen2016assessing}'s unidirectional LSTM ($\mathbb{R}^{50}$ randomly initialized word embeddings, hidden size 50).
+We also train unidirectional GRU, QGRU and QLSTM architectures with the same dimensionality.
 We use the explanation methods from \secref{explanation-methods} to find the most relevant word for predictions on the test set.
 As described in \secref{evaluation-paradigms-morphosyntactic}, explanation methods are awarded a $\mathrm{hit}_\mathrm{target}$ (resp. $\mathrm{hit}_\mathrm{feat}$) point if this word is the subject (resp. a noun with the predicted number feature).
 For reference, we use a random baseline as well as a baseline that assumes that the most relevant word directly precedes the verb.